Derhks/Pickup-You/README.md

 `POST /drivers/`

-API endpoint to create a driver.
+API endpoint that allows you to create a driver.

 ```bash
 curl --location --request POST 'http://127.0.0.1:8000/drivers/' \